khofstadter/navigatingthedigitalworld.com/docs/physicality-of-the-digital-world.md

 What is its physical essence?

-When we talk about the 'digital world', it's easy to imagine it as a sort of ethereal, otherworldly, virtual dimension that exists separately from our physical reality.
-A realm where information flows freely, unhindered by physical constraints.
+When we talk about the 'digital world', it's easy to imagine it as a sort of otherworldly, virtual dimension that exists separately from our physical reality.
 However, the truth is far from this.

 The digital world is deeply rooted in the physical world.
 It is built on tangible, material infrastructure, linking machines (computers) between
-  1. data (server) centers (which provide service) and
+  1. data and server centers (which provide service) and
   2. client computers (which access service) with
-  3. different types of wired and wireless connections.
+  3. different types of wired and wireless connections

-Understanding the physicality of the digital world helps understand
+Understanding the physicality of the digital world can help understand
-- how data (digits) travel
+- how data travels
 - how devices communicate
 - how the internet works
 - how our actions in the real-world can have have consequences in the digital world (or the other way around)
 - how our digital activities impact the environmental
 - the geopolitics of internet access
-- the societal implications of digital technologies.
+- the societal implications of digital technologies

 This page briefly outlines
 1. types of human communication
 2. the history of the internet
 3. the physical components that make up the digital world

-This page should set the stage for the [rest of the presentations](cs220/cs220sp#syllabus-outline) in this module, each of which will delve deeper into specific aspects of our digital lives.
+The page should set the stage for the [rest of the presentations](cs220/cs220sp#syllabus-outline) in this module, each of which will delve deeper into specific aspects of our digital lives.

 <br>